xavigu/AuthApp/README.md

 ## Notes
-You need to call your callback route in the app like the name you use in Allowed Callback URLs of Auth0 Dasboard settings
+You need to call your callback route in the app like the name you use in Allowed Callback URLs of Auth0 Dasboard settings You can choose the social logins that you want in your app from Connection -> Social in Auth0 Dashboard The guard.auth it was created with CanActivate implementation interface